k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/02_graphit_basic_editing.md

 # Graphit Basic Editing

-Once your created a Graphit file you can start edit it.
+Once you've created a Graphit file, you can start edit it.
 To learn how to create a Graphit as web service read [here]("/articles/15_web_services_and_graphit/06_custom_ws_create_graphit_ws.md" ).
 Similarly you can create Graphit under any other logical unit.